Integer programs with bounded subdeterminants and two nonzeros per row: Preprocessing and postprocessing

 In what follows, we will iteratively modify $x$ in a way that the resulting vector $y$ remains nonnegative and without increasing its cost.
 In each iteration, none of the sets $V_{01} := \{ v \in V(G) : x_v \in \{0,1\}\}$ and $E_0 := \{ e \in E(G) : y_e = 0 \}$ will become smaller, and the size of at least one of the sets will strictly increase.
+Thus, the number of iterations will be at most $|V(G)|+|E(G)|$.

 If $x \in \{0,1\}^{V(G)}$, then $x$ is the characteristic vector of a stable set and the support of $y$ is the associated slack set, in which case we are done.